Skip to main content

 The tab has two main sections:

-Household Info — Three fields that apply to the household as a whole:
+Household Info — Fields that apply to the household as a whole:

 • Household Name — The name of the client file (e.g., "Smith Family")